Nepal - Trekking in The Himalayas

 Your local Nepalese guide(s) will always be eating dhal bhat (the Nepali national dish of veg curry, rice and dhal lentils) and you’ll be rewarded with smiles if you order the same.
 Pressure cookers are the most energy-efficient cooking method and they are used a lot up here.
 Trevor and I found that we grew very fond of dhal bhat as time went by… it provides very good nutrition and is very tasty.
 We take our trash home (e.g. spent batteries, broken electronics) and use recycling and compost bins wherever available.
 We avoid excess packaging.
 We use a toilet where available.
 We respect the local culture, dress and act modestly, and always seek permission before taking photographs.
 We should not encourage children to beg by indiscriminately handing out money, candy or pens.
 Naturally, we show an active interest in the local culture by learning some words of Nepali, Sherpa or Tibetan.

-Don’t miss this chance to journey perhaps a little out of your normal comfort zone, knowing that we have already tested it out (for Martin at almost 70!) to make sure that a normal and healthy fit person is capable of such a thrilling adventure.
+Don’t miss this chance to journey perhaps a little out of your normal comfort zone, knowing that we have already tested it out (for Martin at 70!) to make sure that a normal and healthy fit person is capable of such a thrilling adventure.
 Naturally, the only problem for some people could be the altitude and the lower oxygen levels available at those heights.
 Altitude sickness is no respecter of age or even fitness – take it from me.
-However, we will always have a back-up plan should you feel unwell and we always travel with Diamox, which is a well tested antidote to AMS.
+However, we will always have a back-up plan should you feel unwell and we always travel with Diamox, which in an emergency, is a well tested antidote to AMS.

 For photos from Nepal 2017 and other Walking Tours, please go to our Facebook page.